Cannabis & fire safety

 Be aware of summer safety issues and know when and where you are permitted to consume cannabis when outdoors.
 Check the BC Wildfire Service website for news of fire bans or restrictions in your area.

 In Vancouver, an average of 71 fires each year are caused when smoking materials, such as cigarette butts, are carelessly discarded.
-The City of Vancouver suggests helping to prevent destructive fires by properly disposing of your smoking materials, such as cigarette butts’in a waste receptacle, ashtray, or pocket ashtray and encouraging others to do the same.
+The City of Vancouver suggests helping to prevent destructive fires by properly disposing of your smoking materials, such as cigarette butts’ in a waste receptacle, ashtray, or pocket ashtray and encouraging others to do the same.

-BC is home to popular camping spots and smoking cannabis is sometimes permitted in federal, provincial, territorial and local government campgrounds, albeit generally limited to the visitor’s campsite and designated smoking areas.
+BC is home to popular camping spots and smoking cannabis is sometimes permitted in federal, provincial, territorial, and local government campgrounds, albeit generally limited to the visitor’s campsite and designated smoking areas.
 Public cannabis consumption rules can differ between federal, provincial, territorial and local government sites and also may differ between individual parks, so check the rules of each place before you visit.

 Smokers must dispose of cigarette butts and other smoking materials responsibly, ensuring those materials are completely extinguished.
 Pack out all garbage from parks and outdoor areas.
 If you’re camping, look for official butt disposal containers or take the extinguished butt home for safe disposal.
 To prevent your campfire from turning in to a wildfire, follow suggestions from the BC Wildfire Service.